jianzzha/sylva-poc/kind-metal3-deploy/README.md

 kubectl delete -k ../manifests/ironic
 ```

-Then clean up VM and infrastructure,
+Then clean up the test infrastructure,
 ```
 ./cleanup_vm_infra.sh
 ```

+The VMs should be removed before the test infrastructure can be removed.